Aitgray/BardBot/README.md

 Move the project to a new repository, this one has leaked API keys and I don't want to deal with that.
 Also make it public so that I can share it with the rest of the group, as well as anyone else who might be interested.
 Plus I need an MIT license.

 Test test.py and test_transcription.py to see if they're functional.
 If they are they'll replace bot.py and transcription.py.

+If the current iteration of the bot doesn't work, I think the solution could be pretty easy.
+Instead of recording each person individually and then merging all the audio together, I could use a counter to iterate through the dictionary I'm adding the audio packets to.
+If someone's talking then I add their audio to the dictionary, if nobody is talking I can add like blank filler space (or nothing I guess).
+This way I can avoid the issue of having to merge all the audio together, and it would also be more space efficient.